alankemsley/ecommerce/README.md

+# eCommerce

-## Sample eCommerce Command Line program
+## A Command Line Interface application for online shopping.

+This program was built with Node and utilizes a MySQL database.

 ### Instructions: